netobserv/network-observability-operator/FAQ.md

 downloads-5fc6cc467f-2gfpw   1/1     Running   0          45m
 ```

+To force a restart, kill the running console pod using the following command:
+`oc delete pods -n openshift-console -l app=console`
-To force a restart kill the running console pod, note that this will make the console anavailable for some time.
+Note that this will make the console anavailable for some time

 ### I first deployed flowcollector, and then kafka.
 Flowlogs-pipeline is not consuming any flow from Kafka